jhhspace/discord-pomelo-checker/README.md

-# Discord Pomelo Checker - NOTE THAT THIS CHECKER MIGHT NOT BE ACCURATE
+# Discord Pomelo Checker - Checker is SEMI Accurate
 A Discord.JS Bot used to check for pomelo usernames

 ## How to install packages
 `npm i discord.js`